dattalab/jax-moseq/docs/source/index.rst

 .. code-block::

-   conda create -n keypoint_moseq python=3.9
+   conda create -n jax_moseq python=3.9
    conda activate jax_moseq

 Install jax using one of the lines below